 Higher levels of omega-3 fatty acid in the red blood cells mitigated the damage from the PM2.5 air pollution.
 The women who had lower levels of omega-3 and were exposed to high levels of particulate matter pollution experienced volume loss of their white matter which can be likened to shrinkage.

 To achieve this neuroprotective and anti-shrinkage effect against air pollution, women in the study ate 1-2+ servings of baked or broiled fish/shellfish weekly.
-Fish consumption has long been suggested to decrease levels of neuroinflammation within the brain and for cardiovascular health, and now we have one more way to fight against air pollution.
+Anecdotally, fish consumption has long been suggested to decrease levels of neuroinflammation within the brain and for cardiovascular health, and now we have one more way to fight against air pollution.

 What if you don’t eat fish or are vegan or vegetarian?
 Fish oil capsules can still provide the same benefits as consuming the fish—but if you’re looking for a purely non-animal based source for omega-3, try flaxseed oil, canola oil, chia seeds, hemp seeds/oil, and walnuts.